 According to CoreLogic, 64 percent of homeowners are underinsured.
 This means that their insurance policy is insufficient to cover their losses.
 When you’re underinsured, you are at risk of not being able to fully recover your property or possessions.

 One of the most important things to do when buying insurance is to determine the amount of coverage that you need.
 For instance, if the “replacement value” of your home is $400,000, your insurance coverage shouldn’t be less than that.
+Although you can reduce premiums on your homeowners insurance by applying these tips.

 Here’s how to determine the amount of coverage you need: